ashiklom/NP_Trait_Analysis/response-letter/editor.md

 > e.
 Lines 158-161: Edit the bars in your mathematical expressions and text.
 I don’t think the xi,p in the mathematical expression should have a bar, right?
 Your mus in the text need bars.

+We have revised all of our mathematical notation to be more consistent.

 > f.
 The “Model implementation” section:
 >
 > i.
 Yay for Stan!